designcise/hawkbit/README.md

 });
 ```

-Service providers can be registered using the `register` method on the Hawkbit app or `addServiceProvider` on the container:
+Service providers can be registered using the `register` method on the Hawkbit\Application app or `addServiceProvider` on the container:

 ```php
 <?php